henrietterebnor/inf226_oblig2/project/README.md

 into this, and hoped that what we read about SQLAlchemy's filter_by is enough to protect our application.

-#### Cross-Site Scripting Protection
-Flask automatically sets the httpOnly flag to true.
-According to Mozilla MDN Web Docs, a cookie with the httpOnly attribute will only be sent to the server, and they are not accessible by Javascript's `document.cookie `API.
-One is not fully protected against XSS attacks with this attribute, in fact, it kind of just lessens the impact if one were to be submitted to an attack.
-To actually prevent XSS attacks, one has to filter and validate every input.
-We have used the Jinja templating language to render our HTML templates, meaning that whenever a user requests something from our application (such as the login-, signup-, profile- or messaging-page) Jinja will respond with an HTML template.
-Jinja will also automatically escape the HTML which is the primary means to protect us from xss attacks because we are strictly telling the browser that the data we are sending should be interpreted only as data.
-When displaying the sent and received messages we are not rendering the page, we therefore need to add a countermeasure to xss attacks here.
-We solved this by adding a simple HTML encoder in messaging.py in order to properly sanitize the user input.

-#### Cookie inspection
-Session cookies makes the user moving in between websites and still being logged in, and it also gives crucial security as it gives the single session-id that that user can be and stay logged in with.
-They are generated and deleted within that "session", so they are not stored anywhere, which also makes them more secure.
-Upon inspecting the cookies stored, we noticed that there was a check missing in the "Secure" column of the cookie attributes.
-If this attribute is checked, it means that the cookie is only ever sent to the server over the HTTPS protocol.
-Flask has an easy way of setting this attribute to true, so we did just that in __init__.py.
-This unfortunately led to some bugs discovered when testing in safari, where it did not seem that the logout function from flask worked any longer.
-We therefore decided to leave it out.
-We found from searching
-that there were differing opinions on exactly how secure the session cookie provided by flask really was.
-According to some, decrypting it was not at all that hard.
-To further secure our application, we set the login_manager.session_protection to "strong".
-This protects the users from attacks involving stolen cookies, because the correct IP-address will be
-attached to the cookie

 #### Testing
 Testing is important to ensure that the application works as expected, and to validate that it is resistant to exploits.